 The hearing itself should be in a private room with no interruptions.
 A full written record of the meeting should be prepared or a transcript made if both parties have agreed to the meeting being recorded.
 The meeting should follow the following format:

-The employee has the right to be accompanied.
+Your employee has the right to be accompanied.
 The appeal meeting should carefully consider any new evidence and review the original decision.